 - Warning defects – Companies that sell a product are required to take reasonable steps to warn people about the dangers that are commonly associated with its use.
 For example, if the toy poses a choking hazard and the seller doesn’t include that warning, the seller can be responsible for a child’s choking injuries.

 How A Lawyer Can Help After A Defective Toy Injury

 A defective toy can cause tremendous harm to a child.
 Once your child’s initial pain subsides, you may be concerned about your child’s long-term physical and emotional development.

 In a frightening situation like that, an Atlanta defective toy attorney is an invaluable resource.
 They can help you determine which product is responsible for causing your child’s injuries.
 Then, they can guide you through the process of filing a claim against the toy designer, manufacturer, and/or the toy seller.
-If you or someone you love sustains an injury as a result of a defective you, you should contact an experienced Atlanta product liability attorney at Allen & Scofield Injury Lawyers, LLC.
+If you or someone you love sustains an injury as a result of a defective you, you should contact an experienced Atlanta product liability attorney at Graham Scofield Injury Lawyers.

 Our defective toy lawyers understand will help determine who is at fault for causing your child’s injuries.
 Once we determine fault, we will help recover complete compensation for all of your child’s losses, including:

 - Transportation costs related to recovering from the injury